 A dark fireplace, however, is not for everyone.
-Although some folks have seen our fireplace, grabbed a paint brush and busted out a makeover in a weekend, others have sent me photos of their "before," asking for my input and whether I think a dark grey fireplace will work with their decor.
-At the end of the day, I think the most important question to ask is, "do you love it?".
-In the case of my fireplace makeover, it's just paint - as long as you're committed to painting it (because stripping paint is miserable work), trying a different, changing to a lighter color, like a timeless and classic white, will only take a little patience and a gallon of paint.
-So the best advice I can give is, "try it, you might like it!".
+At the end of the day, I think the most important question to ask is, “do you love it?”.
+In the case of my fireplace makeover, it’s just paint – as long as you’re committed to painting it (because stripping paint is miserable work), trying a different, changing to a lighter color, like a timeless and classic white, will only take a little patience and a gallon of paint.

-Because that's a little wish-washy, I also make an effort to explain why I think the dark fireplace works for us: we have tall ceilings, an open concept lay out, and lots of natural light in the living room, which keeps the dark grey from making the room feel small or dark.
-In a smaller room, a dark fireplace might be overwhelming - but it could also help create a feeling of coziness when paired with the right decor:
+I think that the dark fireplace works for us because we have tall ceilings, an open concept lay out, and lots of natural light in the living room, which keeps the dark grey from making the room feel small or dark.
+In a smaller room, a dark fireplace might be overwhelming – but it could also help create a feeling of coziness when paired with the right decor

-Another reason I love our dark grey fireplace is that the dark grey is picked up elsewhere in the house (like the floor tile in our new bathroom), so it feels cohesive as you move from room to room.
-In fact, I'm planning on adding this same hue to the kitchen (any guesses where???).
+Another personal reason I love our dark grey fireplace is that the dark grey is picked up elsewhere in the house (like the floor tile in our new bathroom), so it feels cohesive as you move from room to room.
 Painting the fireplace dark grey was also a great way to determine if we like the look of a dark grey fireplace, before dropping thousands of dollars on something like slate.

-We're definitely sold on a dark grey fireplace - there are plenty of reasons to love it!
+We’re definitely sold on a dark fireplaces – there are plenty of reasons to love it!

 1. A Dark Dark Fireplace Grey Hides Soot and Ash:

 One of the many perks of a dark grey fireplace is that the color hides dust and ash, which showed on the natural concrete of our old fireplace.
-If we hadn't spotted that staining, I might have been tempted to paint the brick teal (because teal) or maybe white to match the walls.
+If we hadn’t spotted that staining, I might have been tempted to paint the brick teal (because teal) or maybe white to match the walls.
 But knowing that our fireplace had the tendency to get a bit smokey was good information and our color of choice disguises this flaw perfectly!

 2. A Charcoal Grey Fireplace Suits Any Style: